katmetax/metrolink-live-tram-times-viewer/README.md

 Features that would be nice to have but weren't necessary in the original build of this PWA.
 These could be picked up at a later date.

 - Add dark/light theme toggler
-- Sort info by wait time (default) or destination in alphabetical order
+- Give user ability to sort info by wait time (default) or destination in alphabetical order
 - Have a "your previous searches" and autocomplete based on them too?
-Only valid searches get stored
+Only valid searches get stored.
+Only store up to 4 recent searches
-- Refactor tram displays so it's not just 0-3 manually (tech debt)
+- When a user has searched for their tram stop they should be able to navigate directly to search results on tram stop click rather than having to press the submit button [DONE]